top of page

 If someone has no documented knowledge of past ancestors, how can they know what genetic issue may arise in their puppies?

 My last thought for you is this, what kind of breeder do you want to support?
-What kind of breeder do you want lifetime support from?

 Someone knowledgeable?
 Someone that utilises the tools available to make every effort at producing healthy dogs?